akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 #### 3.8.1.3 Requirement – Web Browser Compatibility

 > The Offeror must plan to support proposed solution compatibility with
-> DHSS currently deployed web browser version(s) – See Attachment D –
+> DHSS currently deployed web browser version(s) – See
-> *Information Technology Standards \> Enterprise Desktop Service
-> Standards \> Software* for currently support browser versions.
+> [Attachment 10 IT Reference D - DHSS Information Technology Standards](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2010%20IT%20Reference%20D%20-%20DHSS%20Information%20Technology%20Standards.pdf) for currently support browser versions.
 The
 > required functionality of the solicitation must be fully supported, or
 > the Offeror must include in their proposal the plan cost and
 > activities to make the proposed solution fully supported.